Tpap/TNet/README.md

 ### Data preparation

-Details about how to download raw data are provided in `create_TFRecords_fMoW.py`.
-As explained in `create_TFRecords_fMoW.py`, test set data should be manually matched to ground truth labels.
-This can be done with the following command:
+The link to download raw data is provided in `create_tfrecords_cub.py`.
+Before the creation of TFRecords, data can be split to training and validation sets through the following command (a csv file for each split is created):

 ```
-python match_test_gt.py --root_test_dir '/path/to/original/test/data/root/dir/'
+python create_csv_cub.py --imgs_list_txt '/path/to/images.txt'
-                        --test_output_dir '/path/to/output/dir/'
+                         --split_list_txt '/path/to/train_test_split.txt'
-                        --match_gt_json_path '/path/to/test_gt_mapping.json'
+                         --save_dir '/path/to/output/dir/'
 ```

-Given the desired uniformity in the directory organization of the training, validation, and test sets is established, the following command can be used to convert raw data to TFRecords:
+Given the csv files for each data split are created, the following command can be used to convert raw data to TFRecords:

 ```
 python create_TFRecords_fMoW.py --train_directory '/path/to/training/set/dir/'